italia/eudi-wallet-it-docs/docs/en/pid-eaa-data-model.rst

 PID Claims field
 ----------------

-The ``claims`` parameter contains the user attributes claims with the following mandatory fields:
+The ``claims`` parameter contains the User attributes with the following mandatory fields:

 .. list-table::